jetbotml/PiPlateReader/README.md

 There are many on the internet but most I found use an older version of Raspberry Pi OS.
 (Buster) After trying to use the latest Raspberry PI OS (64) release 2023-10-10, I decided to follow a tutorial to just get it working.

 1. Start with this tutorial.
-It took several hours to get and build OpenCV.
-Good instructions and some good links in the Acknowledgments section.
+It took several hours to get and build OpenCV but they are good instructions.
     - Object and Animal Recognition With Raspberry Pi and OpenCV https://core-electronics.com.au/guides/object-identify-raspberry-pi/
     - Tips
       - Test your camera to make sure it is working before running the object-ident.py   run: raspistill -o Desktop/image.jpg